github/licensed/docs/configuration.md

 Configuration can be specified in either YML or JSON formats.
 Examples below are given in YML.

+## Configuration Paths

+`licensed` requires a path to enumerate dependencies at (`source_path`) and a path to store cached metadata (`cache_path`).

+To determine these paths across multiple environments where absolute paths will differ, a known root path is needed to evaluate relative paths against.
+In using a single root, relative source and cache paths can be specified in the configuration file.

+A root path can be manually configured as a path relative to the configuration file using the `root` property.
+If a root path is not specified, it will default to using the root of the local git repository.

 ## Restricting sources

 The `sources` configuration property specifies which sources `licensed` will use to enumerate dependencies.